laurentleseigneur/bonita-doc/md/applications.md

 ::: info
 Since Bonita 7.5.0, the definition of applications can be done from the studio, which makes it more straightforward to develop and package with other application artifacts.
-For Enterprise, Efficiency and Performance editions, a graphical editor is provided on top of xml source code.
+A graphical editor is provided on top of xml source code.
 For more details, go to [Application descriptors](applicationCreation.md)
 :::

 When you have developed all the resources that are used in an application, you are ready to define the application itself.